- Our BA Digital Media combines theory with practice, taught by experienced industry practitioners.

 You will be taught in lectures and small, practical workshops by a combination of academics with an industry background, experienced practitioners, technical trainers and invited industry guest speakers, ensuring that you gain a breadth of knowledge that covers all aspects of digital media.
-The Department is well connected within the creative industry, and you will have opportunities to network and build your own contacts.
+The School is well connected within the creative industry, and you will have opportunities to network and build your own contacts.

-You will graduate as a highly-skilled digital media designer with an arsenal of sought after skills such as content creation, A/V production for digital media, interactive storytelling, design for multimedia, Web and app design, and digital and social media management.
+You will graduate as a highly-skilled digital media designer with an arsenal of sought-after skills such as content creation, A/V production for digital media, interactive storytelling, design for multimedia, web and app design, and digital and social media management.